-The trusted field, which has no meaning in IC card cases (use the trustedCertificates alternative instead; Section 6.2), indicates whether the token-holder trusts the certificate in question or not, for the indicated purposes.
+The trustedUsage field, which has no meaning in IC card cases (use the trustedCertificates alternative instead; Section 6.2), indicates whether the token-holder trusts the certificate in question or not, for the indicated purposes.
 Object identifiers could be ones defined for the extKeyUsage certificate extension, but may also be locally defined.
+For actual usage, the intersection of the indicated usage in this field, and the keyUsage extension (if present) in the certificate should be taken.
+If the trustedUsage field is absent, all usage is possible.

-NOTE - The exact semantics of this "trust" is outside the scope of this document.
+NOTE - The exact semantics of "trust" is outside the scope of this document.